fbpx

 Are there any hacks to see who follows my playlist on Spotify?

-An alternative to seeing who follows your playlist on Spotify is to see who follows your personal Spotify account or by viewing a specific user’s followed playlists on their profile.
+An alternative to see who follows likes your Spotify playlist for seeing who follows your playlist on Spotify is to see who follows your personal Spotify account or by viewing a specific user’s followed playlists on their profile.

 Most Spotify playlists are created by Spotify users and the creator of the playlist shows near the playlist’s title and information.
-You can use this to get an idea of who follows your playlist but not the exact amount.
+You can use this to get an idea of the number of followers who follow your playlist but not the exact amount.

 To view who follows your Spotify user account, follow these simple steps: